azdavis/rjsonnet/README.md

 An implementation of [Jsonnet][] in [Rust][], which aims to conform to the [spec][], and is built with the IDE use-case in mind.

-## Warning

-This project is a very minimal MVP.
-Most IDE features are not implemented.
-Some **language** features haven't even been implemented.
-There are a lot of TODOs and probably a good amount of latent bugs.

-For more mature alternatives, consider:

-- [Jsonnet LSP][carl], by Carl Verge
-- [Jsonnet Language Server][grafana], by Grafana

 ## Install

 - [VS Code Marketplace][vs-code-marketplace]